Namrah-99/DSA-in-JS/practice-problems/top-interview-150/44-happy-number.md

 ### Space Complexity:
 - The space complexity is `O(n)` due to the hash set visited potentially storing all numbers up to `n` in the worst case.
 - Auxiliary space used by other variables (like `sum` and `digit`) is constant `O(1)` space.

+This algorithm efficiently determines whether a number `n` is a happy number using a hash table approach with `O(n)` time complexity.
+It ensures that the solution is optimal and performs well within the given constraints, handling large inputs effectively.